 Determining fault after a car accident is subjective, and insurance companies will try to spin the story so you seem more at-fault for the crash than you actually were.
 Record as much information at the scene of the crash so your attorney can accurately represent your story.

 Types of Damages in Nevada After a Car Accident

 Nevada car accident laws cover three types of damages after a car accident: economic damages, non-economic damages, and punitive damages.
 One type of damages may be more severe than the other depending on the crash.

 - Lost present and future wages

 There are no caps to economic damages in Nevada, so whatever monetary losses were involved may be replaced with sufficient insurance under Nevada car accident law.

 Economic and non-economic damages compose the compensatory damages you are awarded after a car accident in Nevada.
 Non-economic damages only have a cap in Nevada if you were involved in a medical malpractice claim, and that limit is $350,000 under NRS 41A.035.

-Punitive damages involve special cases of gross negligence where the behavior of the guilty party was deemed willfully reckless and needlessly endangered those around them.
-Victims are awarded additional damages to penalize the guilty party’s actions.
+Punitive damages involve special cases of gross negligence where the guilty party’s willfully reckless behavior needlessly endangered those around them.
+Victims may acquire additional damages to penalize the guilty party’s actions.

 Nevada Statute of Limitations After a Car Accident